 Your plan will:

-- Ensure that only healthy people will be permitted in the practice environment
+- Ensure that only healthy people will be permitted in the practice environment.
+Have a pre-screening process.

 - Describe pre-screening processes to protect patients, therapists and staff,